aaronwolfeaaron/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis on Kickstarted data to uncover trends
+-Performing analysis on Kickstarted data to uncover trends